 Small-cap investing is about owning businesses that have the potential to be 10- or even 100-baggers.
-The best small-caps are the ones that minimize the risk but have
+The best small-caps are the ones with minimal risk but tremendous upside potential.

 Each law is listed below: